API reference¶

 Tensor of the best discrete solution(s) found during annealing.
 Shape

-depends on the problem: (sol_size, N) for single-instance, or
+depends on the problem: (N, ...) for one winning single-instance

 best_obj: